Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Linearization

-In \cite{BMS} we have introduced an iterative method to compute spectra of selfadjoint polynomials in free variables.
+The work in \cite{BMS} introduces an iterative method to compute spectra of self-adjoint polynomials in free variables.
 This is based on a linearization trick introduced in \cite{A}.
 (Versions of this linearization trick have a long history in different settings, see \cite{BR,HMV,HT}.)
 In this subsection we shall show how the Hermitian reduction method combines with the linearization trick to allow for the computation of the Brown measure of any polynomial in free random variables.

 To begin with, let us linearize an arbitrary monomial: assume we desire to compute the Brown measure of $x_1x_2\cdots x_k.$ We will assume that any two neighbouring elements are $\star$-free from each other.
 However, it is not necessary that {\em all} $x_1,x_2,\dots ,x_k$ are free.
 The Hermitian reduction requires us to build